cam-inc/bento/packages/core/README.md

 ## How to Create Your Package
 Bento has specific types for Node: `type Element` and `type Text` in this [file](../src/config/index.ts).
-Bento restricts all packages, including yours, to follow those types, but they are simple and straight-forward; You'll just need to define some of characters found on [the erminology section](./#Terminology) one-by-one :)
+Bento restricts all packages, including yours, to follow those types, but they are simple and straight-forward; You'll just need to define some of the characters found on [the Terminology section](./#Terminology) one-by-one :)

 You can read their code of [all the Bento-owned packages prefixed with `element-` or `text-`](../) as examples when creating your own package.